resucutie/vz-unofficial-docs/modules/webpack/README.md

 # Webpack

-Utilities relationed to the global variable `webpackJsonp`
+Utilities related to the global variable `webpackJsonp`

-## `webpackJsonp`??
+## `webpackJsonp`?
 What that means?

 `webpackJsonp` is an array full with modules that discord exports to use in different parts of itself.
 You can acess it by typing `webpackJsonp` on console, but it is kinda unorganized and hard to find them, since they're separated in a bunch of arrays.

 ![webpackJsonp in its true form](https://auser.ipgrabber.link/BfA778B.png)

-This code will unorganize it and make easier for computers to find modules
+This code will unorganize it and make easier for finding modules

 ```js
 webpackJsonp.push([[],{[''] :(_,e,r)=>{e.cache=r.c}},[['']]]).cache